hakimjonas/valar/docs-src/README.md

 Validators can be automatically derived for case classes using deriveValidatorMacro.

 **Important Note on Derivation:** Automatic derivation with deriveValidatorMacro requires implicit Validator instances to be available in scope for **all** field types within the case class.
 If a validator for any field type is missing, **compilation will fail**.
 This strictness ensures that all fields are explicitly considered during validation.
 See the "Built-in Validators" section for types supported out-of-the-box.

 ## **Built-in Validators**

 Valar provides given Validator instances out-of-the-box for many common types to ease setup and support derivation.
-This
-includes:
+This includes:

 * **Scala Primitives:** Int (non-negative), String (non-empty), Boolean, Long, Double (finite), Float (finite), Byte, Short, Char, Unit.
 * **Other Scala Types:** BigInt, BigDecimal, Symbol.
-* **Common Java Types:** java.util.UUID, java.time.Instant, java.time.LocalDate, java.time.LocalDateTime,
-  java.time.ZonedDateTime, java.time.LocalTime, java.time.Duration.
+* **Common Java Types:** java.util.UUID, java.time.Instant, java.time.LocalDate, java.time.LocalDateTime, java.time.ZonedDateTime, java.time.LocalTime, java.time.Duration.
 * **Standard Collections:** Option, List, Vector, Seq, Set, Array, ArraySeq, Map (provided validators exist for their element/key/value types).
 * **Tuple Types:** Named tuples and regular tuples.
 * **Intersection (&) and Union (|) Types:** Provided corresponding validators for the constituent types exist.

 Most built-in validators for scalar types (excluding those with obvious constraints like Int, String, Float, Double) are **pass-through** validators.
 You should define custom validators if you need specific constraints for these types.

-## **ValidationObserver**

-The `ValidationObserver` trait provides a powerful mechanism to decouple validation logic from cross-cutting concerns such as logging, metrics collection, or auditing:
+## **ValidationObserver, The Core Extensibility Pattern**

+The `ValidationObserver` trait is more than just a logging mechanism—it's the **foundational pattern** for extending Valar with custom functionality.
+This pattern allows you to:

+- **Integrate with external systems** (logging, metrics, monitoring)
+- **Add side effects** without modifying validation logic
+- **Build composable extensions** that work together seamlessly
+- **Maintain zero overhead** when extensions aren't needed

 ```scala
 import net.ghoula.valar.*